343 Guilty Spark: Halo: Combat Evolved

 343 Guilty Spark makes his first appearance in the 2001 first-person shooter video game Halo: Combat Evolved as its primary antagonist.
-Series protagonist Master Chief, a human supersoldier who serves the UNSC, the military, exploratory, and scientific agency of the Unified Earth Government (UEG), first comes into contact with Guilty Spark in a swamp area on Halo soon after encountering the Flood, a parasitic infestation accidentally released on the surface of Halo.
-Guilty Spark informs Master Chief that he is the Monitor of the installation they are presently on, and that he requires the Chief's help in preventing the Flood from escaping the ring.
+Series protagonist Master Chief, a human supersoldier who serves the UNSC, the military, exploratory, and scientific agency of the Unified Earth Government (UEG), first comes into contact with Guilty Spark in a swamp area of a ring-shaped megastructure (Halo) soon after encountering the Flood, a parasitic infestation accidentally released on the surface of the ring.
+Guilty Spark informs Master Chief that he is the Monitor of the ring and that he requires the Chief's help in preventing the Flood from escaping the ring.

-Using the Halo megastructure's teleportation grid, 343 Guilty Spark teleports himself and the Master Chief to the Library, a vast complex that contains the Index, the megastructure's firing key.
-After battling through successive waves of Flood with the assistance of the Guilty Spark's robotic Sentinels, the Master Chief is able to claim the Index, upon which Guilty Spark teleports them to Halo's control room.
+Using the megastructure's teleportation grid, Spark teleports himself and the Master Chief to the Library, a vast complex that contains the Index, the ring's firing key.
+After battling through successive waves of Flood with the assistance of the Guilty Spark's robotic Sentinels, the Master Chief is able to claim the Index, upon which Guilty Spark teleports them to ring's control room.
 Guilty Spark instructs him on how to activate Halo, explaining that such a task is too important for a construct such as himself to perform.
 As the Master Chief inserts the Index into the control panel, Cortana, having been left in the control room previously by the Chief, abruptly takes the Index before the firing sequence can be triggered.
 Cortana explains to a confused Master Chief that Halo is not designed to kill the Flood; it is designed to kill their food, which means any biomass of sufficient size to sustain the Flood.
-Guilty Spark confirms that the firing of the Halo installation they are on will cause the eradication of all sentient life within 25,000 light years, and in turn will cause the other identical installations to fire, thus killing all sentient life within three galactic radii of the Milky Way galaxy.
+Guilty Spark confirms that the firing of the ring (known properly as Installation 04 or Alpha Halo) will cause the eradication of all sentient life within 25,000 light years, and in turn will cause the other identical installations in the Halo Array to fire, thus killing all sentient life within three galactic radii of the Milky Way.
 This revelation convinces the Master Chief to reject Guilty Spark's plan.